Safe water at the Chhabdi School

 - Project : Water filtration and storage solution

-The community also experiences a high number of illnesses with the Principal of the school reporting 50 cases of Typhoid in recent years.
+The community also experiences a high number of illnesses with the Principal of the school reporting 50 recent cases of Typhoid.
 When we arrived at the school, children were drinking untreated water from a tank in the Principal’s office.

-We installed a 500 litre drinking water tank and the sand water filtration system which we felt was an important contribution given the high level of serious illness and one that would be able to meet the needs of the entire student and teacher population.
+We installed a 500 litre drinking water tank and the sand water filtration system which we felt was an important contribution given the high level of serious illness and one that would be able to meet the needs of the school community.

 Download a PDF copy of the 2015 Nepal Earthquake Appeal Report (3MB)